Bachelor of Sport and Exercise Science

 About this course

 The Bachelor of Sport and Exercise Science gives students the required knowledge, skills and attitudes to practise as professionals in the field of exercise and sports science.
 The degree equips graduates for diverse employment opportunities across a range of sport and health-related areas.

 The course enables students to focus their study through the choice of specialised majors to meet their career aspirations and areas of interest.
 Field experience is a feature of the course and provides the opportunity for students to apply theory and knowledge in practical industry settings.
 This enables students to develop a professional approach to their training and career education.

 Exercise scientists are university-trained health and fitness professionals who specialise in providing exercise-based services and work across a variety of settings.
-These include: sports coaching, strength training and conditioning, sport development, performance testing and talent identification, personal training and gym instruction, health promotion, occupational rehabilitation and sports or recreation management .
+These include: sports coaching, strength training and conditioning, sport development, performance testing and talent identification, personal training and gym instruction, health promotion, and occupational rehabilitation.

-The Bachelor of Sport and Exercise Science delivered from the Lismore campus is accredited by Exercise and Sport Science Australia (ESSA) at the Exercise Science level.
-Under current ESSA procedures, accreditation for Gold Coast and Coffs Harbour campuses will be completed when students are in their final year (2017 and 2018 respectively).
-Subject to successful accreditation, all graduates will be eligible for full membership as Exercise Scientists with ESSA.
+The Bachelor of Sport and Exercise Science is accredited by Exercise and Sport Science Australia (ESSA) at the Exercise Science level.
+All graduates, regardless of the major completed, are eligible for full membership as Exercise Scientists with ESSA.
 Please note: ESSA accreditation at the Gold Coast campus is pending.